 One of the easiest ways to create a new breakout area is to use glass office partitions, one of Thames Contracts’ specialities.
 This allows you to create separate, dedicated spaces within an open-plan office so the same space can be used for relaxation, or for more formal business activities such as meetings and interviews.

 At Thames Contracts we can offer partitions made from toughened, switchable and frosted glass, all of which will create a modern, clean look in your refurbished office.
-If you would like to know more about our office design services in St Albans, Stevenage and other locations in and around north London and Hertfordshire, follow this link and fill in the online form, or call us on 020 8368 0045.Starting a New Project?
-Contact Us For a Free Quotation
+If you would like to know more about our office design services in St Albans, Stevenage and other locations in and around north London and Hertfordshire, follow this link and fill in the online form, or call us on 020 8368 0045.Starting a New Project? - Free Quotation